How many times have you sneezed already? Need some natural allergy relief?

 1. Apple Cider Vinegar

-Believe it or not, research suggests that apple cider vinegar can help with allergies because of its ability to reduce mucous and sinus congestion.
+Believe it or not, apple cider vinegar can help with allergies because of its ability to reduce mucous and sinus congestion.
 When reducing the effects of allergies, it can also help stave off sinus infections and their related symptoms (sore throats and headaches).

 Acupuncture can improve the symptoms of seasonal allergic rhinitis (SAR).
 It has also been associated with significant improvements in overall quality of life and a need for rescue medication.